stefanfoulis/deis.io/_posts/2014-03-17-reverse-proxy-showdown.md

 ## Nginx

 Nginx is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
-It is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.
+It is known for high performance, stability, rich feature set, simple configuration, and low resource consumption.
 Nginx also powers several high-visibility sites, such as Netflix, Hulu, Pinterest, CloudFlare, GitHub, Heroku, RightScale, Engine Yard and MaxCDN, to name a few.
 It has proxy support for SSL, TCP,